-Historic Resources referred to in this document exclude Archaeological and Tribal Cultural Resources as those resources are addressed in the MEA Guidelines For Archaeological Resources and MEA Guidelines for Tribal Cultural Resources (dated 2025), respectfully.
+Historic resources referred to in this document exclude Archeological and Tribal Cultural Resources as those resources are addressed in separate MEA Guidelines.

-Note: The 2002 MEA Guidelines for Historic Structures and Sites required that reports being submitted to the City for review be titled Phase I and Phase II Historical Structures/Sites Reports.
-Under the revised MEA, reports will be titled Phase I or Phase II Historical Resources Reports.
+Note:The 2002 MEA Guidelines for Historic Structures and Sites required that reports being submitted to the City for review be titled Phase 1 and Phase 2 Historic Structures/Sites Reports.
+Under this revised MEA, reports will be titled Phase 1 or Phase 2 Historic Resources Reports.
 These reports will be prepared and reviewed separately.
 Additional information on the requirements for these reports is presented below.